Best Psychology Summer Programs – 2026

 • Application Deadline: Rolling

 Fun fact: Johns Hopkins founded America’s first psychological laboratory.
 So, if you’re hunting for a stellar remote option, look no further than Johns Hopkins’ pre-college psychology summer programs.
-Nine different courses are available, and all run for two weeks.
+Four different courses are available, and all run for two weeks.

 All applicants must have a GPA of at least 3.0 and submit a transcript along with their application.
 Lastly, if they are accepted—and successfully complete the program—they’ll earn one college credit.